beaveronpole/wav2mp3/README.md

 *A profiler was used, but the most part of runtime is used by Lame-> so code optimization is unreasonable.*

 In the project release section there are built binaries of project for Windows and Linux, but it may not work on every system, and should be rebuilt for a concrete system.
 Attached binaries are built with static linking, so they should work well without any additional stuff.
 But the cygwin build needs `cygwin1.dll`.

+In `./testfiles` directory are some files for tests.

 #### Build on Windows with CygWin: